 Types of Domestic Violence

 There does not have to be actual “violence” for the police to lay domestic violence charges.
 For example, threats or assault can also be considered domestic violence.
 Telling a child that they will get punched or worse for misbehaving is also domestic violence.
-Domestic violence can also include acts that are not violent at all, such yelling at somebody in a aggressive way where the alleged victim believes there may be imminent harm.
+Domestic violence can also include acts that are not violent at all, such as yelling at somebody in an aggressive way where the alleged victim believes there may be imminent harm.

 Property damage is another common type of charge under the domestic violence umbrella.
 For instance, an ex-spouse may be staking out the home of their former lover, and when they get no response to their knocks at the door, they may smash the door, windows, or anything else on the property in anger.
 This can also include throwing an object at a wall.
 Even if it was not aimed at anyone, it can still be considered putting someone in danger.

 In California, most criminal charges for domestic violence are categorized under California Penal Code section 273.5.
 This covers people who are injured by an intimate partner or family member.
 No matter the severity of the injury, the consequences can still be substantial.
 Domestic violence charges where the victim was injured can either be a felony or a misdemeanor.
 If it is considered a misdemeanor, then the maximum sentence is one year in county jail.
 If it is considered a felony, then the penalty could be 4 years in state prison, along with potential fines.
 These penalties can of course increase if the accused is a repeat offender, if there is great bodily injury involved, or if the person is on probation with the court.